Purpose

 Identification of basket weavers

-During a community feedback meeting, the Omega 3 and Luitcikxom villages representatives were tasked with identifying sixteen Khwe women that were interested in being trained to weave baskets.
+During a community feedback meeting, representatives from the Omega 3 and Luitcikxom villages were tasked with identifying sixteen Khwe women that were interested in learning to weave baskets or improve their basket-weaving skills.

 Collection of raw materials